As part of our series on bounce back loans we cover the question of what happens if you default on your loan.

 A recent report from the National Audit Office suggests that a huge number of businesses will default on the government backed loan scheme, costing the HMRC up to 26 billion.

-If you’re a business owner concerned about bounce back loan default, read on to learn more about the consequences and your options.
+If you’re a business owner concerned about this, read on to learn more about the consequences and your options.

 Defaulting on a Bounce Back Loan

-This means that for directors of limited companies you are protected by the limited liability inherent in the LTD company structure.
+No personal guarantees means that, for or directors of limited companies, you are protected by the limited liability inherent in the LTD company structure.

-If you simply don’t pay the BBLS loan, the lenders will have their loss compensated by the government, as HMRC themselves offered to provide the security for this finance.
+If you default or simply don’t pay the BBLS loan, the lenders will have their loss compensated by the government, as HMRC themselves offered to provide the security for this finance.

 However, this doesn’t mean you can simply avoid paying.
 HMRC is currently due to update their guidance to lenders about the correct methodology for enforcing loan repayments – like so much of the legislation rushed out during COVID 19, there are gaps in the currently offered information about protocols for debt enforcement.